-1955 GIBSON Les Paul Junior – Sunburst
+1955 Gibson Les Paul Junior – Sunburst

 Serial number: 511517

-Upgrades/modifications: Repro Kluson Deluxe Tuners, original tuners are included, they shrunk but they are still nice and complete.
+Repro Kluson Deluxe Tuners, original tuners are included, they shrunk but they are still nice and complete.

 Description: